ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 The alert component has the following properties:

-- `type` - available types of alert: error, info, success and warning
+- `type` - available types of alert: error, info, success, and warning
 - `icon` - name of the icon, taken from the default icon set
 - `icon_path` - full icon path, in case you do not want to use an icon from the default icon set
 - `title` - alert title